TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 Even though I might be a bit of a Rust fanboy, I don't want to be unfair against Clojure here.

-I definitely missed the Clojure REPL and Paredit after I stopped writing Clojure and I would love to have a similar experience in Kotlin or Rust.
+I definitely missed the Clojure [REPL](https://clojure.org/guides/repl/introduction) and [Paredit](http://danmidwood.com/content/2014/11/21/animated-paredit.html) after I stopped writing Clojure and I would love to have a similar experience in Kotlin or Rust[^paredit-rust].

 The design approach of using a few elementary data structures for nearly everything and then manipulating those with functional programming can lead to wonderfully simple programs.